Pensions Freedom – A summary of the key changes

 The new rules mean that the tax paid by your beneficiaries from lump sums from drawdown arrangements is dependent on when you die and can be summarised as follows:

-Change #3: Pensions Wise is open for business
+Change #3: Pensions Wise

-The new service is called Pensions Wise and is run by The Pensions Regulator in conjunction with the Citizens Advice Bureau.
+The service is called Pensions Wise and is run by The Pensions Regulator in conjunction with the Citizens Advice Bureau.

 However, “Pension Wise won’t recommend any products or tell you what to do with your money.”